 Triadic — This is the most complex of the classic color combinations because we’re veering away from both direct opposites and also neighbors on the color wheel.
 But don’t be put off because triadic color palettes are some of the most recognizable and commonly used schemes out in the world.
 Referencing our favorite color wheel tool at the top of this article, the triangle or inverted triangle is our starting place.
 The most classic triadic combination is the three primary colors: red, blue, yellow.
 It’s instantly recognizable and always looks good!
 That’s followed closely by the secondary colors: orange, green, violet, which is what’s used in the example below.

 As seen in the graphic above, the numbers and letters below each circle of color correspond to a unique hexadecimal code (or “hex code”).
 This code indicates how the digital RGB colors are combined to create each color.
 You’ll see hex codes in the color apps and tools listed below.
 Once you’ve decided on your color palette, you and your designers use the hex codes to make sure all the colors remain consistent across every screen and marketing campaign.
-If you have a company or product style guide, the hex colors should be indicated there.
+If you have a company or product style guide, indicate the hex colors there.
 Read more about hex codes in this article.

 Once your color palettes are chosen, you can start to dive into the UI/UX design process.
 When doing layouts, especially when you’re designing mobile app screens, the following tips can help guide your way:

 When choosing colors for your app, get started with free online color apps.
 There are some great tools available to help you find the right combinations.
 Here are a few of our favorites:

 Coolors A fast, easy color schemes generator.
 Watch out — the “slot machine” format of their generator makes it a bit addictive!

 Adobe Color Tool More complex than Coolors, Adobe’s tool is an interactive version of the classic color wheel, and can generate palettes based on chosen criteria.